 ☞ Detailed bibimbap recipe

 Bulgogi is a dish loved by Koreans and foreigners alike.
-The thinly sliced meat and vegetables mixed is a sweet marinade is the perfect choice for people who can’t handle spicy foods.
+This dish made of thinly sliced meat and vegetables mixed in a sweet marinade is the perfect choice for people who can’t handle spicy foods.
+It is excellent in both taste and nutrition as it makes a good combination with fresh vegetables such as thinly sliced green onions.

-1. Slice the vegetables (carrots, green onions, etc.) into bite-sized pieces.
+1. Slice the vegetables (carrots, green onions, etc.) and meat into bite-sized pieces.

 2. Prepare the meat in a marinade made of water, soy sauce, garlic, pear (may substitute with pineapple), sesame oil and sugar.